 The early stage was when we got started.
 Companies are starting to become more established within it.
 We’ve got one other one that came up with us specific to the EOS market and they no longer are.
 We’re the only licensed provider of EOS software.
 I would still consider them as far as in that business operating space.
 You mentioned Align.
 They’re pretty much in that competing space as well, offering a business operating system.

 Everything else is a bit more adjacent to that, like the OKR software, performance management, and the 15Five aspect.
 We’ve got aspects of that within Ninety as well.
 We see our system as a whole business tool.
 What does your whole business need to operate?
-We’re trying to pull aspects of that performance management, project management, and all of those different things and have them combined into one tool.
+We’re trying to pull aspects of performance management, project management, and all of those different things and have them combined into one tool.

 You’re trying to stay squarely in the operations side of the business too.
 You’re not migrating into the tech side of operations or marketing operations.
 You’re staying in the ops.